Snow Schools and Ski Lessons for Los Angeles Kids

 Mt.
 Baldy, CA 91759

 Only 50 miles from downtown, Mt.
 Baldy is just around the corner and so might make for the simplest ski outing.
-What's even better, the Mount Baldy Chamber of Commerce is currently offering a Learn to Ski/Snowboard Season Pass for $69.
-This pass provides one ski or snowboard lesson and unlimited use of the beginner area for the entire season.
-Once you're ready for more challenging runs, you can then upgrade to a special season pass anytime online for $99.
+Prices are usually reasonable, and the Mount Baldy Chamber of Commerce sometimes offers deals.
 Equipment rentals are not included.